Glossary quick lanes

 Panel wattage is a lab rating.
 Camp shade, angle, heat, wiring, and weather decide what you actually collect.

-Primary lane and backup lane
+Primary connection and backup connection

 Remote work is calmer when every connection has a role instead of expecting one plan to work everywhere.